 Amy Lewin (AL): Hiring is always hard.
-Restructuring teams when you move from e.g. 20 person to 50, to 100, you have to rethink everything.
-It’s hard at every stage, and I’m not necessarily sure founders who have built a company before find it much easier.
+Restructuring teams when you move from e.g. 20 people to 50, to 100, you have to rethink everything.
+It’s hard at every stage, and I’m not necessarily sure founders who have built a company before finding it much easier.

 You can have the best business strategy, product plans, investors — but if something happens to your Head of Product, like a mental health issue, they have to leave and it becomes your number one priority.

 (SO): I think it’s pretty standard stuff — you’ve got to get everyone on board, what the brief is, what the mission is, what problem you are trying to solve.
 But you have to delegate.

 I’ve seen this in all sorts of teams where the CEO tries to micromanage or is indecisive so they flip flop.
 Creative people need their confidence looked after, they need to be inspired and they need to be given autonomy to get in that zone to do their best work.

 The only difference with a tech startup is, if you’re trying to do something new (and better), that’s what makes it more of a startup in a classic sense.
 So you’re disrupting an existing market, or (worst of all), you are trying to create an entirely new category.